All India Law Entrance Test

 AILET Ranking

-AILET rankingand cut off play a significant role in determining admission to the prestigious National Law University, Delhi.
+AILET ranking and cut off play a significant role in determining admission to the prestigious National Law University, Delhi.
 The All India Law Entrance Test (AILET) ranking is based on candidates' performance in the examination, and it serves as the primary criterion for seat allocation.

 For AILET 2025, candidates can expect the cut-off to be competitive, with previous years' trends indicating higher cut-offs for popular courses like BA LLB and LLM.
 The university releases category-wise cut-off marks, ensuring a fair distribution of seats among general, reserved, and other categories.